 - 1 tablespoon butter

-- 2 teaspoons minced garlic (about two cloves)
+- 2 garlic cloves minced (about 2 teaspoons)

-- 1 zucchini, sliced into 1 inch cubes
+- 1 medium zucchini diced into 1 inch cubes

-- 1 yellow squash, sliced into one inch cubes
+- 1 yellow squash diced into one inch cubes

-- 2 cups diced, cooked chicken (rotisserie chicken works well)
+- 2 cups cooked chicken breast shredded (rotisserie chicken works well)

 - 2 teaspoons salt